 - Low-Impact Development - Includes native plant guide and information on rain gardens and rain barrels

-> - Kirkland Surface Water Low Impact Development - Includes tools and requirements for rurface water development and LID elements, such as pervious pavement, green roofs rain barrels, and rain garden
+- Kirkland Low Impact Development, Surface Water - Includes tools and requirements for surface water development and LID elements, such as pervious pavement, green roofs, rain barrels, and rain garden

-> - Mercer Island Low Impact Development - Basic LID information
+- Mercer Island Low Impact Development - Basic LID information

 - Port Angeles Ordinance No. 3293 () - Adds Planned Low Impact Development Zone, passed 08/2007

 - Redmond Low Impact Development - Information about LID policies and projects

 - Sammamish Ordinance No. O2008-236 - Low Impact Development Regulations, passed 09/16/2008